History

 - Ringo Starr is joined on stage by Joe Walsh and Don Was for his record release show of “Ringo 2012”.

-- Gary Clark Jr. plays a 3 night stand for his Blk and Blu album.
+- Gary Clark Jr. plays a 3 nightstand for his Blk and Blu album.

 2013

-- Rolling Stone magazine names Troubadour the second best rock club in America.
+- Rolling Stone magazine names Troubadour the second-best rock club in America.

 April 25

-- Rod Stewart makes his Troubadour debut performing songs off his new album “Time” as well as classic favorites like “Forever Young” and “Have I Told You Lately” in a ten song set.
+- Rod Stewart makes his Troubadour debut performing songs off his new album “Time” as well as classic favorites like “Forever Young” and “Have I Told You Lately” in a ten-song set.

 April 26